discosultan/penumbra/README.md

 ## What is this?

-Penumbra allows users to easily add 2D lighting with shadowing effects (for both umbra and penumbra regions) to their games.
+Penumbra allows users to easily add 2D lighting with shadowing effects to their games.

 ![Platformer2D sample](https://jvcontent.blob.core.windows.net/images/screen_09.jpg)